Curie (unit)

-While its continued use is discouraged by National Institute of Standards and Technology (NIST) and other bodies, the curie is still widely used throughout government, industry and medicine in the United States and in other countries.
+While its continued use is discouraged by the National Institute of Standards and Technology (NIST) and other bodies, the curie is still widely used throughout government, industry and medicine in the United States and in other countries.

 At the 1910 meeting, which originally defined the curie, it was proposed to make it equivalent to 10 nanograms of radium (a practical amount).
 But Marie Curie, after initially accepting this, changed her mind and insisted on one gram of radium.
 According to Bertram Boltwood, Marie Curie thought that "the use of the name 'curie' for so infinitesimally small [a] quantity of anything was altogether inappropriate".

-The power emitted in radioactive decay corresponding to one curie can be calculated by multiplying the decay energy by approximately 5.93 mW/MeV.
+The power emitted in radioactive decay corresponding to one curie can be calculated by multiplying the decay energy by approximately 5.93 mW / MeV.

 A radiotherapy machine may have roughly 1000 Ci of a radioisotope such as caesium-137 or cobalt-60.
 This quantity of radioactivity can produce serious health effects with only a few minutes of close-range, unshielded exposure.

 Radioactive decay can lead to the emission of particulate radiation or electromagnetic radiation.
 Ingesting even small quantities of some particulate emitting radionuclides may be fatal.
 For example, the median lethal dose (LD-50) for ingested polonium-210 is 240 μCi; about 53.5 nanograms.
-Although, millicurie quantities of electromagnetic emitting radionuclides are routinely used in Nuclear Medicine.